ut-parla/barnes-hut/2d-barnes-hut-python/README.md

 ## TODO:

-- [ ] Chunk particles to reduce task-set size.
 - [ ] Add cost based partitioning
 - [ ] Improve/parallelize tree building
-- [ ] Add Numba support
+- [ ] Add Numba support (force.py fails because a parameter is Particle.
+It also seems like the function is too small for numba)
+- [ ] Set print particle positions as optional flag
+- [ ] Fix multi process implementation
+- [x] Chunk particles to reduce task-set size. (result: not good, at least for parla)
 - [x] Cleanup pygame
 - [x] Input generator, save input to file for use in benchmark
 - [x] Use some task abstraction, like Python's async